-As reliably as the hands tock around the face of Big Ben, us Britain dwellers get excited about every single bank holiday that the Queen has arranged for us.
+Because as reliably as the hands tock around the face of Big Ben, us England dwellers get excited about every single bank holiday that the Queen has arranged for us.
 ‘Free’ holiday days where pretty well everyone else also has time off, your annual leave allowance isn’t compromised and often the sun doesn’t shine (I wish her majesty would have a word with the BBC weather team, maybe get the Royal Meterologists to divert the gulf stream for a day or two).
 In short, freedom.

-But, sometimes those days seem to creep up (unless you’re as crazy as I am – calendar on the wall in January just in time for the year goals linkup, bank holidays marked in pink & annual leave allocation eked out as evenly as possible) and the weekend rolls around where it isn’t jam packed with boarding flights, wrestling your way through kids or rolling the dice around a family roast.
+But, sometimes those days seem to creep up (unless you’re as crazy as I am – calendar on the wall in January just in time for the year goals linkup, bank holidays marked in pink & annual leave allocation eked out as evenly as possible) and the weekend rolls around where it isn’t jam-packed with boarding flights, wrestling your way through kids or rolling the dice around a family roast.

 Just think, 24 extra golden hours are for the taking.
 You could sleep in, haunt the house in PJs, watch back to back episodes of Millionaire Matchmaker and inhale a bathtub of popcorn.
 Or, how about dusting off that cobwebbed ‘one day’ list of places (warning: Pinterest porn) you’ve always meant to visit?